Recruiting millennial teachers? Get on social.

-Millennials practically live on social media.
+Millennials practically live on social.
 And they aren't alone.
 Is your district keeping up?
+Here's how to use social media to recruit teachers.

 Last year, eMarketer found that 58.5 million millennials are on Facebook and 43.3 million are on Instagram.
 Moreover, Pew Research shows that around 57% of Baby Boomers are active on social media as well.